austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

 I first used hand calculations with IC design equations to estimate transistor dimensions, bias currents, and the compensation network.
-The circuit was then implemented in LTspice and refined through iterative simulation until all design targets were achieved.
+The circuit was then implemented in LTspice and refined until all design targets were achieved.
 During this process, I gained a deeper understanding of differential amplifiers, pole-zero behavior, and the tradeoffs involved in analog circuit design.

 The design methodology presented here was developed using concepts from *CMOS Analog Circuit Design* by Allen and Holberg along with several IEEE publications on two-stage CMOS operational amplifiers.
-These references served as learning resources throughout the project, while the circuit implementation, simulation, optimization, and verification were completed independently.

 ## Final Results